MandarGogate/av-challenge-website/challenge-data/data-spec.md

 - Noises are a subset of those preset in the training set.
 - *Impulse Responses* used to create the evaluation set are not simulated as in the training set, but instead they were recorded in three different rooms (2 small/medium size meeting rooms and one large meeting room).
 Impulse responses for the target speaker were recorded at 1m and 1.5m of the target source, while those used for noise sources are place at different angles and distances between 1m and 2m.
+- SNRs range from -18 dB to 6.55 dB.
+SNRs were selected according to listening test results of previous editions of AVSEC and they reflect intelligibility scores that range from 28 to 85 percent.
 Please download the in-domain dataset [here](https://data.cstr.ed.ac.uk/cogmhear/protected/avsec4_evalset.tar).
 Use the credentials your received when joining the mailing list.

 ### Out-of-domain evaluation set